sofiakatzman/Cocktail-Finder/README.md

 Pending Feature: Users can like cocktails and their likes are stored.

-Pending Feature: Night-mode will invert the webpage appearance to a "dark-mode" where the background is black and the text is white.
+Pending Feature: Hovering over a cocktail will change it's shadow's appearance

 ## Installation